 It should be noted, that heterosexual couples do in fact actually earn more than same-sex female couples when you compares couple who live in the same three-digit ZIP code regions.
 My guess is lesbian couples in part earn more than the average straight couple has more to do with location than sexual orientation.

 Millennia of male privilege and entrenched economic sexism mean that men still make more than women do.
 Unfair, sure.
 Unexpected, not so much.
 It follows that two men make more than a male/female couple and certainly more than two women together.
 But here’s the twist; lesbian married couples on average actually earn more than their straight counterparts.
 Hmmmmm.

 Honey, we had the kids

 Gay married men with children bring in the biggest bucks of all as I noted above; a good thing because without a very understanding, supportive and fertile female friend they’re going to need them.
 Victims of a perfect storm of physiology, bureaucracy and prejudice, gay male marrieds need to jump through the most hoops and shell out the greatest expense to add a child to their family.
-Adoption can easily run $30,000 or more (where it is even possible) and that pales in comparison the cost of a surrogate that can run up to $250,000 or more.
+Adoption can easily run $30,000 or more (where it is even possible).
+Of course that pales in comparison the cost of a surrogate that can run up to $250,000 or more.

 Financial detective work